chhiara/git-annex-tutorial/README.md

   bash: newfile.txt: Permission denied
 ```
 ### moving files
-A useful git-annex command is the one that permits moving a file from a repository to another.
-This operation can be done also with a get command (in the destination repository), followed by drop (in the repository where the content was originally stored) but the move command makes this operation faster:
+A useful git-annex command is <code> git annex move <file-name> </code> that permits moving a file from a repository to another.
+This operation can be also done with a <code>get</code> command (in the destination repository), followed by the <code>drop</code> (in the repository where the content was originally stored) but the <code>move</code> command makes this operation faster:
- For instance we can move a file from our desktop's repository to the UniServer's repository:
+For instance, we can move a file from our desktop's repository to the UniServer's repository:
 ```shell
 $ git annex move brain_mask_reg_FMRIB58_FA_1mm.nii.gz --to uniserver move brain_mask_reg_FMRIB58_FA_1mm.nii.gz (to uniserver...)